SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Simulation Results

 \section{Simulation Results}

-In this section, simulation results show the DOA estimation performance of the proposed SDOAnet using a practical array.
-The simulation results are carried out in a personal computer with MATLAB R2020b, Intel Core i5 @ 2.9 GHz processor, and 8 GB LPDDR3 @ 2133 MHz.
-The code about the SDOAnet is available online \url{https://github.com/chenpengseu/SDOAnet.git}, where the training codes and a pre-trained network are also provided.
-The network is based on PyTorch~1.4 and Python~3.7.
-Simulation parameters are given in Table~\ref{table1}.
-We use $N=16$ antennas to receive the signals and the SDOAnet to estimate the DOA, where the number of signals is $K=3$.
-Moreover, the hyper-parameters for the imperfect array are also given in Table~\ref{table1}.
+In this section, the DOA estimation performance of the proposed SDOA-Net using a practical array is evaluated through simulation.
+The simulations are conducted on a computer with MATLAB R2020b, equipped with an Intel Core i5 @ 2.9 GHz processor and 8 GB LPDDR3 @ 2133 MHz.
+The SDOA-Net source code, including the training codes and a pre-trained network, is available at https://github.com/chenpengseu/SDOA-Net.git.
+SDOA-Net is based on PyTorch~1.4 and Python~3.7.
+The simulation parameters are given in Table~\ref{table1}.
+We use $N=16$ antennas to receive the signals and the SDOA-Net to estimate the DOA, where the number of signals is $K=3$.
+Moreover, the hyperparameters for the imperfect array are also given in Table~\ref{table1}.
+The estimation performance is measured by the root mean square error (RMSE)